mui/material-ui/docs/src/pages/customization/palette/palette.md

 import pink from '@material-ui/core/colors/pink';
 import red from '@material-ui/core/colors/red';

-// All the following keys are optional.
-// We try our best to provide a great default value. const theme = createMuiTheme({
+// All the following keys are optional, as default values are provided. const theme = createMuiTheme({
   palette: {
     primary: indigo,